-Our goal at NYFVI is to have the best possible proposals for review by the commodity specific review panels and staff.
+Our goal at NYFVI is to have the best possible proposals for review by the commodity specific review panels and board.
 What we’ve observed over time is that choosing the right topic is what really hits home with the reviewers.

 Following are some general topics that seem to frequently generate strong interest:

-Soil management practices that increase a farmer’s bottom line
+- Soil management practices that increase a farmer’s bottom line

-Labor saving practices
+- Labor saving practices

-Alternate solutions for protectants that are receiving regulatory scrutiny
+- Alternate solutions for protectants that are receiving regulatory scrutiny

-Helping farmers understand or access markets, market opportunities
+- Helping farmers understand or access markets, market opportunities

 Topics that have NOT been faring as well with reviewers in recent years include:

-Proposals with weak evaluation plans.
+- Proposals with weak evaluation plans.

-Regional branding programs and/or work that may benefit a specific group of farmers, but will not be replicable by others without further investment.
+- Regional branding programs and/or work that may benefit a specific group of farmers, but will not be replicable by others without further investment.
 This is often the case with direct market proposals.

-Development of online platforms/software/aps without identifying how the tools will be self-sufficient at the end of the project.
+- Development of online platforms/software/aps without identifying how the tools will be self-sufficient at the end of the project.

-Proposals that fail to collaborate with others in the State working on the same topic.
+- Proposals that fail to collaborate with others in the State working on the same topic.